kumar-tushar/Digiweb-HTML-CSS-Bootstrap/README.md

 GitHub Page https://kumartushar593.github.io/Business-Website-Rayman

-# Website is developed by Mentee "Rayman Kour Sodhi" in "UAceIt's Winter of Mentorship 2021 Program"
+# Website was developed by Mentee "Rayman Kour Sodhi" in "UAceIt's Winter of Mentorship 2021 Program"
 # "Tushar Kumar Verma" was the Mentor of "Rayman Kour Sodhi"
 Rayman LinkedIn https://www.linkedin.com/in/rayman-kour-sodhi-997b651a3